 Exco believes that the American and Mexican markets represent a significant opportunity for it currently.
 As virtually the only toolshop in Mexico capable of working on large die cast tooling we are well positioned to participate in the country's growing automotive die cast sector.
 While competitors will surely join us in Mexico at some point we know from experience that it will take them several years to establish a credible presence and competitive threat.
-In the United States there are substantial die cast foundry investments being made by a number of our customers and we are very well positioned to participate in this growth.
-The current order backlog at all three Exco large mould businesses is as strong as or stronger than it has ever been previously.
+In the United States approximately US\$400 million in investments in die cast foundries have been announced by two major die casters and in Mexico another US\$100 million has been announced.
+We are very well positioned to participate in this growth.
 In the past the Company has also supplied Daimler and its tiers in Germany.